Reggio Emilia

 What are the main characteristics of Parmigiano Reggiano?

-Parmigiano Reggiano has a compact and granular texture, with a hard and golden crust.
-Its taste is intense and complex, with notes of dried fruit and a slightly spicy aftertaste.
+Parmigiano Reggiano has a firm, grainy texture, with a hard, golden crust.
+Its flavor is intense and complex, with notes of dried fruit and a slightly spicy aftertaste.

 Where can I buy Parmigiano Reggiano?

-Parmigiano Reggiano is available at supermarkets, delicatessens, and specialty stores in Italy and around the world.
+Parmigiano Reggiano is available at supermarkets, delicatessens, and specialty shops in Italy and around the world.

 What is the production method of Parmigiano Reggiano?

-Parmigiano Reggiano is produced using whole fresh milk, natural rennet, and salt.
-The cheese is aged for at least 12 months before being marketed.
+Parmigiano Reggiano is made using fresh whole milk, natural rennet, and salt.
+The cheese is aged for at least 12 months before being released for sale.

 How can I store Parmigiano Reggiano?

-What is the origin of the Reggiano denomination?
+What is the origin of the name Reggiano?

-The Reggiano denomination derives from the name of the city of Reggio Emilia, one of the main cities in the Parmigiano Reggiano production area.
+The name Reggiano derives from the name of the city of Reggio Emilia, one of the main cities in the Parmigiano Reggiano production area.

 Megamenu